Print

 Anatomic position reference points do not change with position—ie 'anterior', 'medial', 'distal', etc remain uniform even if the appendage in question is amputated and hung from the ceiling.
 Remember your Gross Anatomy cadaver: supine, hands supinated, feet plantigrade.
 Vague descriptors such as 'near', 'next to', behind', above'—meaningless and DANGEROUS.
 "Apposed" for the two articular surfaces of a joint is fine.

-Magid 10 Commandments (TeamRads.com) include "LEND NO FOOTHOLD TO LAWYERS" and "BE LITERAL/VERITABLE WITNESSES".
-Choose words carefully and precisely; never 'assume' anything unseen or poorly seen can be guesstimated.
+Magid 10 Commandments (TeamRads.com) include “LEND NO FOOTHOLD TO LAWYERS” and “BE LITERAL/VERITABLE WITNESSES”.
+Choose words carefully and precisely; never ‘assume’ anything unseen or poorly seen can be guesstimated. (example: ”Visualized cervical spine unremarkable” as an Impression would reinforce the Finding’s opening line:”Limited exam of C7 and T1, no odontoid view”.

 Report should be structured like newspaper front page: HEADLINES ("Unchanged from last exam...", "Limited exam...", "Subtle fracture scaphoid ...", "Cannot r/o lytic lesion proximal diaphyseal...", followed other important/relevant/focused info, then incidental or miscellaneous detail ("Again seen is bone island...'Unchanged surgical clips...";"Battery pack again superimposes iliac wing...").

 Radiographs are 2D representations of a 3D structure.
-Unless there are at least 2—for many joints 3-- orthogonal (right angles) views, one can only say that "AA is SUPERIMPOSING BB", not 'in BB"; or one can say there is "apparent...".
-"One View Is No View".
+Unless there are at least 2—for many joints 3-- orthogonal (right angles) views, one can only say that “AA is SUPERIMPOSING BB”, not ‘in BB”; or one can say there is “apparent…”.
+Remember: “One View Is No View”.

 Don't express excessive certainty when one cannot be sure— "Apparent...", "Incompletely seen...", "Grossly unremarkable on this limited exam..." ,"due to only one view...", or "poorly seen due to habitus"... , or" incompletely seen at edge of image" are important modifiers.

-"Normal" is a word I use far less than most.
+Normal” is a word I use far less than most.
 If the pt. were truly normal, their clinician might not be requesting imaging.
-"Unremarkable", "No significant abnormality visualized areas", or 'Radiographically unremarkable" are the best substitute.
-"No definite abnormality visualized portions", "No significant radiographic abnormality" all leave room for nasty future surprises, initially radiographically invisible findings, or currently incomplete/limited exams.
-Also in an era when patients read our reports, leads to less apparent discrepancy between the clinician's possible hands-on perception of abnormalities requiring treatment or follow-up and an apparently radiographically unremarkable image.
-The report of 'normal' radiograph in a clinically abnormal pt. may falsely reassure a patient they need not comply.
+“Unremarkable”, "No significant abnormality visualized areas", or ‘Radiographically unremarkable” are the best substitute.
+“No definite abnormality visualized portions”, “No significant radiographic abnormality” all leave room for nasty future surprises, initially radiographically invisible findings, or currently incomplete/limited exams.
+Also in an era when patients read our reports, leads to less apparent discrepancy between the clinician's possible perception of abnormalities requiring treatment or follow-up which were not revealed or visible to the radiologist.
+The report of 'normal' radiograph in a clinically abnormal pt. requiring further assessment may falsely reassure a patient they need not comply.

-Also with fractures, if date of injury known, "Advise F/U 10-14 days following trauma or onset of sx if clinically indicated"—F/U sooner is NOT a true R/O for subtle fxs.
-It's the osteocytes—they need 10-14 days to make a radiographically visible change removing debris to make a fracture line 'appear' (osteoclasts) and/or to lay down and start calcifying enough matrix to show healing/reactive change (ostepblasts).
-When the date of injury/onset is unknown just leave it at 'F/U as clinically indicated.." since, eg, advising 14 day f/u for a 3 month old injury is meaningless.
+Also with fractures, if date of injury known, “Advise F/U 10-14 days following trauma or onset of sx if clinically indicated”—F/U sooner is NOT a true R/O for subtle fxs.
+It’s the osteocytes—they need 10-14 days to make a radiographically visible change removing debris to make a fracture line ‘appear’ (osteoclasts) and/or to lay down and start calcifying enough matrix to show healing/reactive change (osteoblasts).
+When the date of injury/onset is unknown just leave it at ‘F/U as clinically indicated..” since, eg, advising 14 day f/u for a 3 month old injury is meaningless.

 In MSK one cannot use the word stable to mean 'unchanged'; it more commonly implies biomechanical or physical stability, which is not an imaging determination.
 If a finding, alignment, hardware, whatever are unchanged from last exam say so – 'unchanged', 'again seen is', but NOT 'Stable alignment proximal tibial fracture..."